 What you can do about all of this

-The next time you're overwhelmed, I want you to stop for a moment and think about what is making you feel overwhelmed.
+The next time you're overwhelmed, I want you to stop and think about what is making you feel overwhelmed.
 You must identify it.
 You can't just say, "I'm feeling stressed, I'm feeling tense, I'm feeling overwhelmed."
 You've got to call it out.
-It would be best if you recognized it; maybe you have to say it verbally.
+It would be best to recognize it; maybe you have to say it verbally.

 But then take it one step further: record it.
 I recommend you use a bullet journal and record the date, the time, and what happened.
 You should begin to see patterns.
 You'll be able to notice that when this happens, you start getting overwhelmed.